 - Taking Turns & Sharing Materials: Learning to work with shared resources, whether working in parallel with your or completing the project with others

-- Dealing with Disappointment: The ability to cope when something doesn’t turn out as planned, as well as feeling pride when work is accomplished!
+- Dealing with Disappointment: The ability to cope when something doesn’t turn out as planned, and feeling pride when work is accomplished!

 - Cleaning Up: Taking responsibility for cleaning up materials when finished instead of leaving work for others.